-If you plan to give a new look to your garden, then it may be the right time to convert your existing garden into a small rock garden.
+If you plan to give a new look to your garden, then it may be the right time to convert part of your existing garden into a small rock garden.
 If you have some part of your land or the present existing garden with attractive and natural rock formations and a slope, then that can make it the perfect location for a rock garden.
 If you are keen to change the existing layout into a small rock garden, what you simply need is some topsoil and some rocks to start with.
 A rock garden however, is not simply creating a mound out of earth soil and putting in rocks around it.
 It has to be done artistically with landscaping in mind and due care has to be taken to selection of plants and arranging a drainage for water to flow out.

 The best place to create a rock garden would generally be a sloping area, where it becomes easier for the surface water to flow out.
 This is because the mountain growing plants that could be used for your rock garden does not grow well in water-bound soil.
 Running water is the natural habitat for these plants to grow well.
 The soil areas for such a rock garden setting are required to be gritty rather than well-composted so that the plants can get a natural environment to grow.
 If there is no slope available, you may excavate some area and then place stones at the bottom.
 Place some large rocks to protrude above the garden surface and your garden setting is ready.
 You may arrange some more stones around the big rock.
 Fill up the space between the rocks with smaller stones as well as gritty soil, which can easily drain.
 If you mix a bit of sand with topsoil, it can help to drain water to a substantial extent.
 Though limestone is the best to construct such a garden, even granite or the local stone can also be beneficial and advantageous.
 You can fill up the pockets between the rocks with composted soil and then place the plants in it.